muchimi/JoystickGremlinEx/README.md

 ## 13.40.15ex (pre-release)

+### (m4.8) hotfix
+- Added a latched functor ability to register extra functor callbacks to trigger on defined inputs.
+This enables a functor to register additional triggers on inputs other than the one it is attached to.
+This is much cleaner than hooking inputs directly in the functor and follows the GremlinEx "wiring" model.
+- Fixed vjoy remap's computation of merged data and enabled the latched functor feature for that action when input is merged.

 ### (m4.6) hotfix
 - Fix for paste of some actions or containers failing
 - Fix for output values of vjoy remap in certain modes not having display axes